 A more common way to increase productivity and at the same time increase wellbeing is listening to music while working.
 It’s been shown that different kinds of music can be beneficial for different types of tasks.
 Again, you have to consider what kind of environment you're working in.
 Perhaps it’s not the best idea to blast rock and roll music in an open floor office, but why not try a little office white noise?
-It's actually proven that ambient sounds without words increases productivity.
+It's actually proven that ambient sounds without words increase productivity.
 So, maybe blast those rainforest sounds in the office?

-Working remotely has also been known to give workers a much higher sense of work life balance which in turn creates a higher work life satisfaction.
+Working remotely has also been known to give workers a much higher sense of work-life balance which in turn creates a higher work-life satisfaction.
 And we all know what higher satisfaction turns into?
 Higher productivity!

-Of course there aren’t only pros of remote work.
+Of course, there aren’t only pros of remote work.
 The biggest risk is that your work life and private life could easily float together and separating your time becomes more difficult.
 That could in turn lead to an increased stress level.
 Which is really bad.
 Another con of remote work is that some people just can’t motivate themselves while working alone from home.

 There are ways to tackle that issue though.
 By using collaborative tools and having check-ins during the day even though you're working from home helps with motivation and increases productivity.
 It also helps to set hard deadlines for different assignments and projects.
-In that way a sense of urgency arises and the motivation kicks in!
+In that way, a sense of urgency arises and the motivation kicks in!

 The third, and may we say so, the most important thing defining a workplace is the people inside it and the culture.
 Sometimes a workplace culture almost seems to live inside of the walls.
 It’s a phenomenon that has existed as long as companies have but it hasn’t been spoken about out loud for that long.
 It has just been, and for some it still is, what it is.
 But workplace culture actually has a great effect on productivity and the wellbeing of everyone working within your organization.
 So, maybe we shouldn’t just let it be?
 Maybe we should find out what creates a good workplace culture and what constitutes a bad one.

-Let’s begin with investigating what a bad workplace culture is and how does it start?
+Let’s begin with investigating what bad workplace culture is and how does it start?
 Because of course no one wishes to work in an organization with a toxic culture but somehow it still happens.
 How come?
 A negative environment doesn’t just happen it arises when:

 When the management levels of an organization aren’t transparent about important events or company information a distrust grows among the coworkers.
 And distrust is unfortunately known to only spread more distrust.
-Eventually you’ll have a vicious circle on your hands.
+Eventually, you’ll have a vicious circle on your hands.
 You have to be open and communicative to not pave way for information bottlenecks.